fnagel/t3extblog/Documentation/Configuration/Index.rst

-settings.categories                         Some settings for the categorie-module settings.latestPosts                        Some settings for the latest posts module settings.latestComments                     Some settings for the latest comments module settings.rss                                Basis rss-settings (see :code:`/Configuration/TypoScript/RSS/setup.txt` for page config) settings.backend                            Configure the backend output settings.debug                              Some debug configs settings.privacyPolicy.enabled              Enable the privacy policy checkbox in the subscription forms settings.privacyPolicy.typolink             Set a typolink as the privacy policy link lib.tx_t3extblog.date                       Localize date format, used within the fluid templates lib.tx_t3extblog.month                      Localize month format, used within the fluid templates
+settings.categories                         Some settings for the categorie-module settings.latestPosts                        Some settings for the latest posts module settings.latestComments                     Some settings for the latest comments module settings.rss                                Basis rss-settings (see :code:`/Configuration/TypoScript/RSS/setup.typoscript` for page config) settings.backend                            Configure the backend output settings.debug                              Some debug configs settings.*.privacyPolicy.enabled            Enable the privacy policy checkbox in the subscription forms settings.*.privacyPolicy.typolink           Set a typolink as the privacy policy link lib.tx_t3extblog.date                       Localize date format, used within the fluid templates lib.tx_t3extblog.month                      Localize month format, used within the fluid templates
 =========================================   =========================================================================================================